aaharbaugh/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

-    Window Binding.
+    Global Binding. when referencing this in global scope.
+You are referencing the window/browser/console object that contains all of the parameters, attributes of the window/browser/console.

     Implicit Binding.
+If you have a function within an object, when you call that function outside of the object, like: aaron.myFunction(), the object aaron is what this. references.

     Explicit Binding.
+Similarly to implicit, however the binding is visible and external.
+Whereas implicit is hidden.

     New Binding.
+When creating new functions or objects.
+Using the this keyword basically refers to the object that is being created.
+So each this.something is now an attribute being created in the object.

 5. Why do we need super() in an extended class?

     Super() is an abstraction of creating the parent objects.
-Passes the attributes back up to the parent.
+Passes the attributes back up to the parent class so that the object created can have same attributes as parents.

-## Minimum Viable Product

-Your finished project must include all of the following requirements:

-**Pro tip for this challenge: If something seems like it isn't working locally, copy and paste your code up to codepen and take another look at the console.**

 ## Stretch Problems